WellthCare

 Think of it this way: you wouldn't manage a plant using only end-of-month scrap rates.
 You'd track what drives scrap in the first place.
 Benefits need the same discipline.

 When you combine low-friction preventive care with immediate, tangible value, you get compounding effects: earlier intervention, fewer avoidable complications, fewer high-severity claims, and less absence volatility.
-In manufacturing terms, nothing “explodes.”
+In manufacturing terms, nothing explodes.
 Everything improves through steady, measurable gains.
+That's the kind of compounding that plant managers appreciate.

 Map the real workflow for an employee to complete a preventive action—scheduling, travel, wait time, follow-up, billing, and time-off approvals.
 Then test it against second and third shift.
 If it breaks there, it will break overall.

-2. Measure unplanned absence volatility and correlate it to health drivers.
+2. Measure unplanned absence volatility and correlate it with health drivers.

 At an aggregated, privacy-safe level, look for patterns by site, shift, and job family.
 The goal is operational insight, not individual monitoring.